izhekova/devops/README.md

 for option 4)

-## The vagrant folder contains the necessity to start vagrant VM running nginx by running
+## The vagrant folder contains the necessity to start two VM, one running nginx and the other running MySQL.
+You can start them by running:

-vagrant up
+`vagrant up`

+After succesful start you should be able to open http://127.0.0.1:8080/